TACC/Core-Portal/client/src/styles/README.md

 # TACC Frontera Web Portal - Styles

-These files are all regular native CSS (not CSS modules, not SCSS).

 These files are organized via [ITCSS][itcss] and named with [BEM Namespaces][bem-ns].

 [itcss]: https://www.xfive.co/blog/itcss-scalable-maintainable-css-architecture/ "Inverted Triangle CSS"